 2. Unit Studies: Pick a subject and work on it with the whole family for a whole month.
 Read library books; work on lapbooks/notebooks; science experiments; history projects; music and art projects.
 Suggestions of topics: Art Appreciation, Oceans, Desert animals, Rainforest, Great Britain, Healthy Eating, Bees

 3. Use less teacher-intensive curricula for some subjects: Math-U-See has the math taught on DVD.
-Teaching Textbooks has the math taught and lessons entered and checked on computer.
+Teaching Textbooks has the math taught and lessons entered and checked on the computer.
 Online Classes

 4. Keep those Toddler Naptimes!
 Do the hardest work (most teacher-intensive) during naptime or teach the preschoolers to read or play quietly in their rooms.
 Use audio learning.